Western influence on Qing dynasty paintings: Zhantu 战图 or depictions of war

+An example of zhantu artwork is the Pingding Xiyu Zhantu (平定西域战图), which consists of a series of sixteen total war pictures.
+They were made around 1760 by four missionaries and court painters - Jean Denis Attiret, Giuseppe Castiglione, Ignaz Sichelbarth, and Giovanni Damasceno Salusti.
+Pingding Xiyu Zhantu roughly translates to “Illustrations of the Campaign to Pacify the Western Regions.”
+Figure 4 depicts a print of scene 1 from the set.

-It is believed that Qing dynasty zhantu were influenced by European-painted depictions of war such as those on display in France’s Palace of Versailles and Spain’s El Escorial palace-monastery.
-The El Escorial palace-monastery in the town of San Lorenzo de El Escorial of Spain, commissioned by King Philip II in the late 16th century served as a center for Catholic Christianity and a symbol of the Spanish monarchy.
-Within the Spanish building is a Hall of Battles, a gallery of paintings and artwork depicting military achievements.
+Qing dynasty zhantu were influenced by European-painted depictions of war like those from France’s Palace of Versailles and Spain’s El Escorial palace-monastery.
 Though battle paintings have not been consistently popular throughout European history, battle paintings or depictions of victorious battles in Europe predated the emergence of zhantu during Qianlong’s reign.

-The original Pingding Xiyu Zhantu hung in the Zi Guang Ge, a pavilion within the imperial park to the west of the Forbidden City, but Emperor Qianlong, quite pleased with the Pingding Xiyu Zhantu, later ordered for the paintings to be made into copper engravings of the best quality.
-Copies of the paintings were shipped to Paris, France on French East India Company Ships for this purpose.
-In a postscript to a letter dated 27 October 1765 and written from Father Augustin de Hallerson, a Portuguese missionary in Beijing, to his brother—Father Augustin de Hallerson—details the circumstances surrounding the commissioning of the copper engravings.
-The letter was translated from Latin to English by Tanya Szrajber and part of it reads as follows:That which I had forgotten in the letter, I here point out.
+The original Pingding Xiyu Zhantu hung in the Zi Guang Ge, a pavilion within the imperial park to the west of the Forbidden City.
+Emperor Qianlong, pleased with the work, later ordered for the series to be made into copper engravings.
+Copies of the paintings were shipped to Paris on French East India Company Ships.
+In a postscript in a letter from 27 October 1765, written by Father Augustin de Hallerson, a Portuguese missionary in Beijing, to his brother, Father Augustin de Hallerson, details the commissioning of the copper engravings.
+The letter was translated from Latin to English by Tanya Szrajber.
+Part of it details the engravings:That which I had forgotten in the letter, I here point out.
 Our Emperor wishes to have engraved, & printed in Europe sixteen images, which represent the operations of the war, which in these past years he waged against the Tartar Eleuths, & their neighbors, & the Mahomedans he had formerly subdued.
-Indeed, when the war was finished he ordered the painting of 16 large pictures, with which he adorned his halls.The completed copper engravings would be displayed in public spaces around the country.
-The Pingding Xiyu Zhantu was one of many commemorative battle paintings commissioned by Qianlong.
+Indeed, when the war was finished he ordered the painting of 16 large pictures, with which he adorned his halls.The copper engravings would be displayed in public spaces around the country.
 Later series of zhantu depicted further military campaigns and battles against groups such as Muslims in Wushi (1765), Gurkhas in Nepal (1792), and indigenous Miao people in Yunnan and Hunan (1790s).